18F/18f.gsa.gov/content/pages/tags/day in the life.md

 ---
-permalink: /tags/day in the life/
+formerly: /tags/day in the life/
-redirect_to:
-  - /tags/day-in-the-life/
+redirect_to: /tags/day-in-the-life/
 skip_index: true
 ---